QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

-Barro’s 1979 :cite:`Barro1979` model is about a government that borrows and lends in order to help it minimize an intertemporal measure of distortions caused by taxes.
-Technically, Barro’s 1979 :cite:`Barro1979` model looks a lot like a consumption smoothing model.
+Barro’s 1979 :cite:`Barro1979` model is about a government that borrows and lends in order to help it minimize an intertemporal measure of distortions caused by taxes

+Technically, Barro’s 1979 :cite:`Barro1979` model looks a lot like a consumption smoothing model

 Our generalizations of his 1979 :cite:`Barro1979` model will also look like a souped up consumption smoothing model

 Tractability induced Barro in 1979 :cite:`Barro1979` to assume that